EmmanuelELOKA/terraform-beginner-bootcamp-2023/README.md

 We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.

+### Terraform Destroy
+`teraform destroy`
+This will destroy resources.

+You can alos use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform Apply
 `terraform apply`